You want smart political talk without the meltdowns?

 Whether or not they mastered the material is irrelevant.

-They just get pushed on and on and on, and then we created this myth that in order to be successful, everyone has to go to college.
+And then we created this myth that in order to be successful, everyone has to go to college.

 When the truth is, I mean, listen, in my classroom, I have about 50% minority students, yet every student, almost every student fails the citizenship exam when I give it the first day of the semester.

-And it really is uh a sad state of affairs when the students know little about the country that they come from.
+And it really is a sad state of affairs when the students know little about the country that they come from.

 We have the data.